imgios/minimalist/README.md

 3. Do the magic and write good commits message!
 4. Create a Pull Request.

+Please, read [CONTRIBUTING.md](CONTRIBUTING.md) to know more about it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details